skimit/orbital/README.md

 ## Usage

-Please refer to Sputnik"s README for full details on how to structure a package so it can be managed by Sputnik.
+Please refer to Sputnik's README for full details on how to structure a package so it can be managed by Sputnik.
 Essentially, the process is:

 1. Create a resource (on machine A)